 Introduction

-Coca Cola famousely re-mineralizes distilled water in their plants across the world, to ensure their products have a consistent flavor throughout the world.
+Coca Cola famously re-mineralizes distilled water in their plants across the world, to ensure their products have a consistent flavor throughout the world.

 Figure 1: Total Hardness vs Alkalinity: Target values, by Coffee ad Astra.
 Grey boxes describe the coffee brewed with water hardness and alkalinity in that region.
 See “Chemistry Overview” for an explanation of “Total Hardness” and “Alkalinity”.

-• Third Wave Water (TWW) classic and espresso profiles achieves a relative hard profile
+- Third Wave Water (TWW) classic and espresso profiles achieves a relatively hard profile

 The circled regions indicate the ranges recommended by: